juliansangillo/Documentation/README.md

-# DefaultDocumentation.GitBook
+# Documentation
-MSBuild Tasks that generate markdown documentation from C# xml documentation for use with GitBook
+MSBuild Tasks that generate markdown documentation from C# xml documentation for use with a Wiki or other platform